Header menu logo issie

 Parser Implementation

-The parser uses recursive descent with separate functions for each precedence level: - parsePrimary: Handles numbers, variables, and parentheses - parseFactors: Processes multiplication, division, modulo - parseExpressionTokens: Handles addition and subtraction
+The parser uses recursive descent with separate functions for each precedence level: - parsePrimary: Handles numbers, variables, function calls, unary minus, and parentheses - parseFactors: Processes multiplication, division, modulo - parseTerms: Handles addition and subtraction - parseExpressionTokens: Handles the shifts, and so is the whole-expression level — what a bracketed group, a function argument and the input as a whole are each parsed as

 Parameter Scoping & Precedence